Getting Left of Bang: The next level of tactical awareness

 Designed to Address Terrorism: Applicable to Daily Police Work

 Evolving beyond generic situational awareness and attaining enhanced or informed awareness requires two skills: knowing what to look for and knowing how to look for those cues.
-The concepts in behavioral analysis created in the Marine Corps’ Combat Hunter Program can help our nation’s police officers proactively recognize threats and get left of bang.
+The concepts in behavioral analysis created in the Marine Corps Combat Hunter Program can help our nation’s police officers proactively recognize threats and get left of bang.
 Learning to read the uncontrollable and universal elements of nonverbal behaviors provides police departments with two essential capabilities.

-For less experienced officers still learning their trade, these behavioral assessments and the observation process that I will present on helps to teach what they should be looking for and how to look for it.
+For less experienced officers still learning their trade, these behavioral assessments and the observation process that I will present help to teach what they should be looking for and how to look for it.
 The second capability relates more to veteran officers who have already learned how to identify criminals and anomalous behavior through years of immersive experience on the streets.
-The principles of a behavioral analysis training program provide officers with a vocabulary to explain, articulate and justify what attracted their attention to a certain person and why those observations were significant in that specific situation using a terminology backed by science.
+The principles of a behavioral analysis training program provide officers with a vocabulary to explain, articulate and justify what attracted their attention to a certain person and why those observations were significant in that specific situation using terminology backed by science.

 Information Hoping vs. Information Hunting